JinRecords/4k-keypad-configurator/index.md

 ![middle button](https://raw.githubusercontent.com/JinRecords/4k-keypad-configurator/gh-pages/docs/assets/images/middle%20button.png)

 To change brightness, press and hold the middle button and tap/hold the 2 keys closest to the usb connector to change the brightness.
-Release middle key to apply the brightness.
+Release the middle key to apply the brightness.

 There are 7 Light modes: